MAG (video game): Gameplay

 MAG used a new server architecture to support online battles with up to 256 players, with users divided into eight-player squads, with four squads forming a platoon, and four platoons forming a company.
-Each squad is led by a player who has advanced through the game's ranking system.
-Character statistics and development also increase with frequent gameplay.
-The players assigned leadership positions are able to simultaneously direct the battle and participate directly in combat.
+Each squad was led by a player who has advanced through the game's ranking system.
+Character statistics and development also increased with frequent gameplay.
+The players assigned leadership positions were able to simultaneously direct the battle and participate directly in combat.

 Version 2.0 introduced a new skill tree and also a supply depot for purchasing weapons.
-Now, in the skill tree there are individual classes in which players can spend their skill points.
-These classes include Assault, Marksman, Close Quarters, Special Ops, Medical, Engineering, Athleticism, Vehicles, and Resistances, which then branches off into their own skill tree.
-Players now in the supply depot have a balance which is money that is earned from every match.
+Now, in the skill tree there are individual classes in which players can spend their skill points Players now have a balance in the supply depot, which is money that is earned from every match.
 So instead of getting the weapons/attachments in the skill tree they can now be purchased separately.
 After an item is bought players have the choice of selling that item for half of its original price.

-Patch v1.05 introduced a modified leadership selection algorithm that relies on using leadership points that are earned by winning battles while being at least a squad leader and whether the player has a Bluetooth headset or not.
+Patch v1.05 introduced a modified leadership selection algorithm that relied on using leadership points that players earned by winning battles while being at least a squad leader and whether the player has a Bluetooth headset or not.

 Basic battles take place within ongoing, faction-based campaigns to encourage the player to actively play.
 The game's E3 unveiling trailer featured large landscapes, tactics such as air strikes and parachuting, and a variety of vehicles, from tanks and armored personnel carriers (APCs) to airplanes.

 Players were able to customize the face, voice, and armor of their characters, as well as what weapons and kit they carry into battle.
 In game, the player could level up to 70 on any faction.
-After achieving level 70, players could enter the Veteran mode and select a new faction (or, if a player chooses so, Veteran in the same faction as before).
-Veteran mode wipes out the current progress and makes the player start from scratch, although the medals, ribbons, statistics and the leadership points player has earned in the past remain intact.
-Player also receives a +10% XP bonus which increases the leveling speed.
-Veteran bonuses do not stack, which means that the +10% remains no matter how many times player has used this mode.
-Aside from that, player receives a star insignia under his current rank which is used so the experienced players are not confused with newcomers.
-The number of the stars indicate how many times the player has reached level 70.
+After achieving level 70, players could enter the Veteran mode and be allowed to re-select their faction.
+Players lose progress by starting Veteran mode, although the medals, ribbons, statistics and the leadership points player has earned in the past remain intact.
+Players also received a +10% XP bonus which did not stack.

 Gameplay Modes

-Gameplay consists of six separate modes (two of which—Interdiction and Escalation—are DLC) and an additional training mode.
+Gameplay consists of six separate modes (two of which—Interdiction and Escalation—are downloadable content) and an additional training mode.